-A quality keyring made from real 1950 sixpences, the perfect 70th birthday gift - a wonderful way to remember their birth year.
+A quality keyring made from a real 1951 sixpence, the perfect 70th birthday gift - a wonderful way to remember their birth year.

 Traditionally given as a symbol of good luck, the humble sixpence has rocketed in popularity in recent times.
-This keyring features a 1950, which will be the birth year of anyone celebrating a 70th birthday this year!
+This keyring features a a real coin which will be the birth year of anyone celebrating a 70th birthday this year!

 If you are after a different date, head over to out listing 'Sixpence Year Coin keyring 1928 To 1967' where you can pick your own coin date from 1928 to 1967.
 Coins may vary in monarchs and dates from the photograph, however all coins are carefully selected and we only use coins that are in good condition.